 I believe there is more to be said about the Gilbreth family — corners that have been so far overlooked or marginalized, events that have been left to simple tellings, and most of all, a deep division between the work and lives of the parents and the overall life of the family.
 Put simply, there's a better telling of this story to be made, and this is the start of it.

 I'm not a Gilbreth, nor closely related to the family.
 My family history does overlap with theirs in some ways, and it's likely that some of my ancestors in the northeast had dealings with Frank and the businesses run by him and his side of the family

 But mostly, I am a writer, researcher, historian and biographer who has long been fascinated with the many facets of this incredible family, and have finally decided to take my efforts seriously, and public... and to some public conclusions.

 This site, for one thing, on which I hope to build a good standardized library of information, as I have for some other quirky and overlooked interests.
-I'd like to see it become an organized center for the various facets of the community, from casual readers to working professionals and educators, as were David Ferguson's sites And, of course, the real goal is a book, which is well underway in one of the back workshops here.
-More about that as things develop here.
+I'd like to see it become an organized center for the various facets of the community, from casual readers to working professionals and educators, as were David Ferguson's sites And, of course, the real goal is the book mentioned above.

 If you share my interest in the Gilbreth family, to any degree, drop me a note.

 Nearly all of the original writings and photos of the Gilbreth family are long out of any reasonable copyright or trademark, and to the best of my knowledge none of the family, publishers or other interested parties have sought long-term protection of the names, ideas, materials or other elements.

 However, it is my intent to properly credit, acknowledge and thank all sources of original material and all new contributions of any kind.